dvlaykov/turbulence-grey-zone-nw/_pages/logistics.markdown

 7. [Queens Court Hotel](https://www.queenscourt-hotel.co.uk)

-We encourage attendees to arrange their accommodations early, as our workshop coincides with other events in Exeter.
 In addition to the recommendations above a variety of other hotels and Airbnb options are available in the area.
+We encourage attendees to **arrange their accommodations early**, as our workshop coincides with other events in Exeter, which will reduce availability.

 # Travel